+2020

+Market Indices Change in Equity price% Effect in SAR m

+Tadawul -5% (18.24)

-December 31, 2019
+2019

 Market Indices Change in Equity price% Effect in SAR m

 Tadawul -5% (18.66)

 28. Liquidity risk

 Liquidity risk is the risk that the Bank will encounter difficulty in meeting obligations associated with its financial liabilities that are settled by delivering cash or other financial assets.
 Liquidity risk can be caused by market disruptions or credit downgrades, which may cause certain sources of funding to dry up immediately.
 To mitigate this risk, management has diversified funding sources and assets are managed with liquidity in mind, maintaining a healthy balance of cash, cash equivalents, and readily marketable securities.